Emmennater/Semantic-Reasoner/README.md

 if x is cool and x is y then y is cool
 ```
 ### Using Multiple Variables
-You can use multiple variables inside the same preposition to build complex relationships.
+You can use multiple variables inside the same proposition to build complex relationships.
 ```
 if x is tallest then x is taller than y or y is x
 ```